BrianLusina/PythonSnips/Strings/README.md

 Move the first letter of each word to the end of it, then add 'ay' to the end of the word.

 pig_it('Pig latin is cool') # igPay atinlay siay oolcay

+## Uni Total

+You'll be given a string, and have to return the total of all the unicode characters as an int.
+Should be able to handle any characters sent at it.
+examples:
+uniTotal("a") == 97 uniTotal("aaa") == 291